stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 - Transcript Coverage and 5’-3’ Bias ([Qualimap](http://qualimap.bioinfo.cipf.es/))

-Libraries prepared with polyA selection have the possibility to lead to high expression in 3’ region.
+Libraries prepared with polyA selection may have higher biased expression in 3’ region.
 If reads primarily accumulate at the 3’ end of transcripts (in poly(A)-selected samples), this might indicate the starting material was of low RNA quality.

 - Junction Analysis ([Qualimap](http://qualimap.bioinfo.cipf.es/))